Alex Labbé: Canada Series

 Labbé finished sixth in his first start in the NASCAR Canadian Tire Series at Circuit ICAR in 2012.
 He continued to run sporadically with his family team, but then scored a pole in his first start with Dave Jacombs at Autodrome Saint-Eustache in 2014.
 However, Labbe fell out of the race with suspension problems.
 Running part-time with Jacombs again in 2015, Labbe scored another pole, this one at Autodrome Chaudière, and finished a career-high second.
 Labbe drove for Go Fas Racing in 2016, running the full schedule for the first time in the No. 32 Can-Am Ford, grabbing four poles and winning what some say was the best race ever in the Pinty's Series, at Autodrome Chaudiere over Cayden Lapcevich by just over .3 seconds.
 After finishing seventh in championship points in 2016, Labbe will return to the No. 32 in 2017.
 In 2018, he only drove for one race with Jacombs Racing at Circuit Trois-Rivières, where he finished third.
-In 2019, he drove for Jacombs Racing for a full-time season, excluding the final race which was run by Sam Charland.
+In 2019, he drove for Jacombs Racing for a full-time season, excluding the final race, which was run by Sam Charland.
 He finished eighth in the standings.

-Xfinity Series
+O'Reilly Auto Parts Series

 Labbé made his Xfinity Series debut at Phoenix International Raceway in November 2016, driving the No. 90 Chevrolet Camaro for King Autosport.
 He finished 23rd.
 It was announced in April 2017 that he would make his second start at Texas Motor Speedway, with the same team he drove in 2016.